 Cancer Council Tasmania offers a free wig library service for clients experiencing hair loss as a result of their cancer treatment.

-Support groups provide a safe place for people affected by cancer to come together, develop friendships, share ideas and thoughts in a non-judgmental environment.
+Cancer Council Support groups provide a safe place for people affected by cancer to come together, develop friendships, share ideas and thoughts in a non-judgemental environment.